vazaluta/AVCamFilterApplyingFiltersToACaptureStream/README.md

 func render(pixelBuffer: CVPixelBuffer) -> CVPixelBuffer?
 ```

-## Apply a Rose-Colored Filter
+## Apply a rose-tinted filter

-AVCamFilter applies a rose-colored filter on top of the camera stream in two ways:
+AVCamFilter applies a rose-tinted filter on top of the camera stream in two ways:

 * `RosyCIRenderer` applies a Core Image `CIColorMatrix` filter to the input buffer.